tfursten/RNAsieve/README.md

 - Paired-end and single-end read support
 - Input formats: FASTA, FASTQ, `.gz` compressed files
 - Outputs matched and unmatched reads to separate files
-- Automatically detects reverse complement seed matches
+- Checks forward and reverse complement for each read
 - Built for speed using Rust and `needletail`/`rust-bio`

 ---